 There is a class that teaches you to write with fire.

 How metal is that?

 I’ll be able to make art with one of the basic elements of nature.
 And not the lame one like… err, ground.
-Sure the art is mostly about making good use of professional, heated tools, but who cares if you can say you draw with literal fire on the next uni reunion?
+Sure, the art is mostly about using professional, heated tools, but who cares if you can say you draw with literal fire on the next uni reunion?